thunderbird/atn-review-policy/README.md

 ## Compliance & Blocklisting

-For add-ons that don’t meet these policies, Mozilla may reject or blocklist affected versions or entire add-ons, depending on the extent of their non-compliance.
+For add-ons that don’t meet these policies, the Thunderbird Team may reject or blocklist affected versions or entire add-ons, depending on the extent of their non-compliance.

-Generally, Mozilla will attempt to contact the add-on’s developer(s) and provide a reasonable time frame for the problems to be corrected before a block is deployed.
+Generally, the Thunderbird Team will attempt to contact the add-on’s developer(s) and provide a reasonable time frame for the problems to be corrected before a block is deployed.
 If an add-on is considered malicious or its developers have proven unreachable or unresponsive, or in case of repeat violations, blocklisting may be immediate.

-Mozilla reserves the right to block or delete the developer’s account on addons.thunderbird.net, thereby preventing further use of the service.
+the Thunderbird Team reserves the right to block or delete the developer’s account on addons.thunderbird.net, thereby preventing further use of the service.